Oregon State University Postdoctoral Association (OPA)

 1 Co-Chair for Treasury – Budget, event quoting, funding opportunities.
 With Rajat Pruthi

-1 Co-Chair of Communication –Newsletter content, Web Design, Event Advertisement.
-With Edward Moncada
+1 Co-Chair of Communication – Newsletter content, Web Design, Event Advertisement.

 Availability Date: Now